NREL/PINNSTRIPES/README.md

 `bash convert_to_simp.sh` will enable training with simple electrochemical and transport properties

-`bash convert_to_float64.sh` will enable training with realistic electrochemical and transport properties
+`bash convert_to_nosimp.sh` will enable training with realistic electrochemical and transport properties

 `Data` contains experimental measurements of Uocp that are used to generate the Uocp functions in `pinn_spm_param/util/generateOCP.py` and `pinn_spm_param/util/generateOCP_poly_mon.py`